divyap09/PixelArt/README.md

 Current features:
 1. able to generate a matrix dynamically with fixed size
 2. by default only black color can be used
+3. able to save (download) the art
+4. allow multiple colors
+5. undo and redo buttons for ease of use

 Future updates:
-1. allow multiple colors
-2. undo and redo buttons for ease of use
-3. able to save (download) the art
+1. responsive layout for different screens

 References: